Project Director Statement

 go to www.MakepeaceProductions.com

-JENNIFER WESTON, (Hunkpapa Lakota), co-producer of Our Mother Tongues, was assistant producer and researcher for WE STILL LIVE HERE and manages Cultural Survival's Endangered Languages Program, working with 6 tribal language programs and expanding a network of contacts among more than 300 Native language programs nationally.
-Jennifer grew up on the Standing Rock Sioux Reservation in the Dakotas, and served her tribal government as environmental outreach coordinator, grant writer, and executive assistant to the tribal chairman.
-She has worked as a correspondent for the Lakota Nation Journal, and associate producer for the PBS Native history series “We Shall Remain.”
-From the Edwards, Shoots the Enemy, Taken Alive, Grindstone, Kills Crow and other tiospayes (extended families) on Standing Rock, Jennifer carries a great grandmother's name, Pté San Wašté Win (White Buffalo Woman) given to her by her grandfather Joseph Flying By.
-Visit Cultural Survival at www.cs.org
+JENNIFER WESTON, (Hunkpapa Lakota), co-producer of Our Mother Tongues, was assistant producer and researcher for WE STILL LIVE HERE while managing Cultural Survival's Endangered Languages Program in collaboration with 6 tribal language programs, and building a network of contacts among more than 300 Native language programs nationally.
+Raised on the Standing Rock Sioux Reservation, Jennifer served her tribal government as environmental outreach coordinator and grant writer.
+After studying journalism, environmental and ethnic studies at Brown University, she was a correspondent for the Lakota Nation Journal, and associate producer and web producer for the PBS series “We Shall Remain: A Native History of America.”
+From the Edwards, Shoots the Enemy, Taken Alive, Grindstone, Kills Crow and other tiospayes (extended families), Jennifer carries a great grandmother's name, Pté San Wašté Win (White Buffalo Woman) given to her by her grandfather Joseph Flying By.
+She presently works for Wôpanâak Language and Cultural Weetyoo, Inc., the Mashpee Wampanoag Tribal Language Department, and co-teaches a community engagement course at UMASS-Boston.

 Site Credits